Filakto railway station: Facilities

 The Filakto train strop is only equipped with only bus ‘like’ shelter on a single short platform, with no digital display screens or timetable poster boards.
 Has no toilet facilities; as a result, the station is currently little more than an unstaffed halt.
 However infrequent buses do call at the stop.

 Services

 As of 2020, the train stop is only served by one daily pair of regional trains Alexandroupoli–Ormenio.
 There is also a bus stop at the station.

+As of October 2024 all services are run as a rail-replacement bus service.